Yoga for Beginners

 What should I do if I feel lost or overwhelmed?

 We love this question!
 We guide you through a safe and soft practice your first time around and in every beginner class (Our Gentle Flow, Yin Yoga, or Slow Flow is a great place to start).
 Know that yoga is very visual as a beginner.
 Look around, see what everyone else is doing.
 Your teacher will also guide you through demonstration.
-The pose we highlight below is called childs pose (balasana in Sanskrit) and it is a 'rest pose'.
+It’s always good to listen to your body if you need a break.
+Childs pose is what we call a 'rest pose'.
 To come into this pose bring the knees down to the mat, bring the great toes together, slide the hips toward the heels and sink the torso in between the inner thighs.
 The forehead touches down and the arms can be stretched long in front of you or down by your sides.
 You will see many yogis at ALL levels taking this pose for a break for their body.
 We recommend using this pose frequently as a newbie to the practice.
 Here you can come back to your breath and surrender until you are ready to rejoin the class.
 At Yoga Fever, we meet you where you are at.

 Let’s get started!